 The City of Rocklin is committed to removing or reducing barriers to affordable housing whenever possible.
 Barriers to affordable housing identified in the City's Analysis of Impediments to Fair Housing Choice, include: 1) Lack of sufficient affordable housing supply; 2) Loss of affordable units; and 3) Need for rental subsidy for lower-income households.
-During PY 2020, the City has continued to ensure the availability of adequate sites for the development of affordable housing and has researched state and federal funding sources to support efforts to construct affordable housing.
+During PY 2020, the City has continued to ensure the availability of adequate sites for the development of affordable housing.
 The City continues to support opportunities for the redevelopment or re-use of underutilized parcels, particularly for high density and affordable housing development.
 The City has over 200 condominiums that must remain affordable to persons of low or moderate income.
 City staff verifies program participant's income and administers the program.
-On August 24, 2021, the City Council approved a 288 unit affordable apartment project in North West Rocklin (called Terracina) located east of University Avenue, west of Wildcat Boulevard, and north of Whitney Ranch Parkway.
-As proposed, the project will consist of 285 total affordable units, including: 29 units for Extremely Low Income households, 60 units for Very Low Income households, 54 units for Lower income households.
-Construction is underway and the project is projected to open in late 2024.

-Sierra College Senior Apartments is currently being processed through Design Review which will be a new 180 unit Senior affordable apartment project located on the south side of Rocklin Road, just west of Havenhurst Circle.
+Sierra College Senior Apartments was recently approved in December 2022 which is expected to be a new 180 unit Senior affordable apartment project located on the south side of Rocklin Road, just west of Havenhurst Circle.